lianglee123/easyconfig/README.md

 # Q & A
 Q: How does easyconfig work?

 A: easyconfig use viper under the hood.
-It has three steps: extra_default_values --> config viper instance --> set values to struct use viper.
+It has three steps: extra default values from field tag --> init viper instance --> get values from viper and set values to struct.

 Q: Why not use viper directly?